mug-n-ai/AstrOmakase/README.md

 - **Zoom**: A video conferencing tool for meetings and webinars.
 - **Upscayl**: A tool for upscaling images using AI.

+#### Font Configuration

+AstrOmakase uses the **Inter Font Family** for its modern, elegant design and exceptional readability across various screen resolutions.
+Inter is optimised for digital displays, offering a clean and professional aesthetic that complements the tools provided in this suite.
+By using Inter Mono in terminal applications, AstrOmakase ensures consistency and clarity for developers and researchers working with code.

 ### Installation

 Run the script below to install AstrOmakase on your Ubuntu 24.04 system: